percy/percy-appium-java/README.md

           `Left` (int): Left coordinate of the ignore region.

           `Right` (int): Right coordinate of the ignore region.
-        - Raises:ValueError: If top, bottom, left, or right is less than 0 or top is greater than or equal to bottom or left is greater than or equal to right.
+        - Raises:IllegalArgumentException: If top, bottom, left, or right is less than 0 or top is greater than or equal to bottom or left is greater than or equal to right.
         - valid: Ignore region should be within the boundaries of the screen.
 ### Migrating Config